CyberMyke/Photography-Full-Stack-Development-Showcase/content/pages/index.md

     items:
       - title: Feature Item One
         tagline: This is the tagline
-        subtitle: This is the item subtitle
+        subtitle: 'This was just a doodle '
         text: |
           Follow the tutorial to build your first Netlify Create site.
         image: